Blinken OSA Archivum

 Call for Applications

-The Blinken OSA Archivum invites applications for the Visegrad Scholarship at OSA twice a year, in July and in November.
+The Blinken OSA Archivum invites applications for the Visegrad Scholarship at OSA twice a year, in July and November.
 The calls are published on this page.
 More information about the application process can be found below.

 About the Visegrad Scholarship at OSA